 \subsection{AGN+star systems}

-The spectral decomposition used during the target selection stage (see Sect. \ref{sec:deconv}) is designed to remove stellar contaminants prior to IFU follow-up and succeeds in excluding the majority of such systems, see Sect.~\ref{sec:analysis}.
-Nevertheless, in our sample of 30 observed systems, 11 are revealed by the MUSE data to be AGN+star associations that were not rejected during the initial selection.
-These cases correspond to configurations in which the stellar component is significantly fainter than the AGN, so that its spectral features are too faint to be detected with sufficient confidence in the integrated spectrum used for pre-selection.
+The spectral decomposition used during the target selection stage (see Sect. \ref{sec:deconv}) is designed to remove stellar contaminants prior to IFU follow-up and succeeds in excluding the majority of such systems; see Sect.~\ref{sec:analysis}.
+Nevertheless, in our sample of 30 observed systems, 11 are revealed by the MUSE data to be AGN+star projections that were not rejected during the initial selection.
+These cases correspond to configurations in which the stellar component is significantly fainter than the AGN, so that its spectral features are too faint to be detected with sufficient confidence in the integrated spectrum used for preselection.

 In addition, several spatially unresolved observations were obtained under atmospheric conditions that reduced the effective S/N (seeing of $0.8$--$1.2$ arcsec), further limiting the detectability of stellar absorption features.
-Once the spatial and spectral information of the IFU is taken into account, the secondary point source becomes evident, and the stellar component can be isolated and fitted, allowing a robust AGN+star classification.
-The spectra of these systems are reported in Appendix in Fig.~\ref{fig:AGN_STAR} for completeness.
+Once the spatial and spectral information of the IFU is taken into account, the nature of the secondary point source becomes evident, and the stellar component can be isolated and fit, allowing a robust AGN+star classification.
+The spectra of these systems are reported in Fig.~\ref{fig:AGN_STAR} for completeness.